syphonetic/Powershell-LogExtractor/README.md

 .\logs-extractor.ps1 [-AD] -> when running on active directories or domain controller

+Note: The logs will be extracted to the same directory where you had executed the script.
+Do ensure that you have ample size in your storage to run your script.

 When executing the script:
   1. Make sure you're executing it on administrator mode.